Factors affecting the sustainable financing of earnings-related pensions

 Pressure on the pension contribution as an indicator

-When assessing the importance of various factors to the financing of earnings-related pensions, the infographics uses the pension contribution as the indicator.
+When assessing the importance of various factors to the financing of earnings-related pensions, the infographics use the pension contribution as the indicator.
 The factor’s impact on the contribution shows how developments in that particular factor increase or relieve pressure on the level of earnings-related contributions.
 The basic and sensitivity calculations of the Finnish Centre for Pensions concerning the financing of earnings-related pensions are in the background.
-Below, the infographics focus on percentual contribution effects.

 Demographic trends play a decisive role